muntahayousaf/developershub-datascience-internship/README.md

 ## 💳 Task 2: Credit Risk Prediction

-### Objective
-Predict whether a loan applicant is likely to default on a loan.
+**Objective:** Predict whether a loan applicant is likely to default on a loan.

 ### Key Skills
 - Missing Value Handling